libremfg/rhize-docs/content/how-to/gql/query-mutate-subscribe.md

 ### `Update`

 Mutations that start with `Update` change something in an object that already exists.
+The `Update` operation corresponds to the `Change` verb defined in [Part 5](https://www.isa.org/products/ansi-isa-95-00-05-2018-enterprise-control-system-i) of the ISA-95 standard.

 For example, this operation updates the description for a specific version of an equipment item.

 {{< tabs >}}